justcoding121/titanium-web-proxy/README.md

 	//Get/Set request body as string
 	string bodyString = await e.GetRequestBodyAsString();
 	await e.SetRequestBodyString(bodyString);

+	//store request Body/request headers etc with request Id as key
+	//so that you can find it from response handler using request Id requestBodyHistory[e.Id] = bodyString;
     }

     //To cancel a request with a custom HTML content